kritig09/kritig09.github.io/README.md

 ##  [Kriti Goel's website]

-This page contains links of all the webpages in my gitgub repositories
+This page contains links of all the webpages in my github repositories

 ### Check out the following games
 **Chip-Drop game:**